Analyzing Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO)

 Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO) are both auto/tires/trucks companies, but which is the better business?
-We will compare the two companies based on the strength of their institutional ownership, profitability, risk, earnings, analyst recommendations, dividends and valuation.
+We will compare the two companies based on the strength of their analyst recommendations, institutional ownership, valuation, earnings, risk, dividends and profitability.

-This is a summary of current ratings and recommmendations for Driven Brands and Monro, as provided by MarketBeat.
+This is a breakdown of recent ratings and target prices for Driven Brands and Monro, as provided by MarketBeat.

 |Sell Ratings